This post is sponsored by Nurx, but the content and opinions expressed here are my own.

 January has been a wild ride of resolution and goal making, but one of the things that we busy women so often forget is to take time out for us.
 This year I have made a commitment to better health and well being.

 One of the ways that many of us can begin to look after our health is to be aware of what we are susceptible to as women.
-There are the things we know for sure to be on the lookout for, like high blood pressure or cholesterol, or even our mammograms.
+There are the things we know for sure to be conscious of, like high blood pressure or cholesterol, or even our mammograms.
 But what about the things we don’t think about as often?
-For instance, when is the last time you were tested for HPV?
+For instance, when was the last time you were tested for HPV?
 HPV, or Human Papillomavirus, is the most commonly transmitted STI.
 Nearly 80 million Americans are currently infected with HPV and 14 million people are newly infected each year.
 Most men and women are infected with HPV at some point in their lives (80 percent of sexually active people) while most are unaware they have the virus.
 Every year, HPV causes nearly 34,000 new cervical cancer diagnoses, but it is one of the most preventable cancers.
 The cervical cancer mortality rate among African-American women is more than twice the rate among Caucasian women.

 You can check your risk for cervical cancer with a pap smear or a Home HPV test.
 For women 30 and older, you can either have a pap smear every three years or an HPV test every five years or a pap smear and HPV test every five years.
 HPV tests that can be administered at home are just as effective in determining your risk for cervical cancer.
 Did you know one in three women miss pap smears out of embarrassment?
 What if you could get your testing done without the paper gown and stirrups?
 Enter Nurx’s Home HPV Screening Kit.
 The Home HPV test is affordable, even for those without insurance ($15 with insurance, $69 without insurance).
 Nurx’s Home HPV test is the same quality as a pap smear and is a much more affordable and convenient option to check your risk for cervical cancer.
 The best part?
 You can order yourself a test right online, making it a convenient option as well as a more private one.
 Score!